larrychristensen/orcpub/README.md

 **Q: I'm a newb Clojure developer looking to get my feet wet, where to start?**

 **A:** *First I would start by getting the fundamentals down at http://www.4clojure.com/, then maybe getting your bearing by checking out my more gentle (and clean) introduction to the OrcPub stack: https://github.com/larrychristensen/messenjer, which I walkthrough on https://lambdastew.com.
 From there you might add some unit tests or pick up an open issue on the "Issues" tab (and add unit tests with it).*

+**Q: Your DSL for defining character options is pretty cool, I can build any type of character option out there.
+How about I add a bunch on content from the Player's Handbook?**

+**A:** *I love your enthusiasm, but we cannot accept pull requests containing copyrighted content.
+We do, however, encourage you to fork OrcPub and create your own private version with the full content options*